geehaad/Time-Series_Different-models/README.md

 <li> Apply Facebook prophet to the same dataset.</li>
 </ol>

-<h2>The dataset</h2>

-Build a model to forecast the demand (passenger traffic) in Airplanes.<br> The data is classified in date/time and the passengers travelling per month
-<h2>What is Time series analysis?</h2>

 A. Time Series is a series of observations taken at specified time intervals usually equal intervals. <br>